Department of Computer Systems

 - Printed circuit board laboratory

 Scientific and research activities of the Department are focused on HW/SW architecture of computer systems at the levels of digital circuits, single- and many-core processors (including GPUs), embedded systems, application-specific integrated circuits, reconfigurable systems based on FPGAs, computer clusters and supercomputers.
-Other research is performed in the areas of fault- tolerant systems design, diagnostics, testing and reliability of digital systems, circuit design methods for low power, approximate computing, and bio-inspired artificial intelligence for design, adaptation and the self healing of digital systems.
+Other research is performed in the areas of fault- tolerant systems design, diagnostics, testing and reliability of digital systems, circuit design methods for low power, approximate computing, bio-inspired artificial intelligence for design, adaptation and the self healing of digital systems, and brain signal processing methods (EEG, fMRI).

 The most important application areas include: